Abhinavpatel00/vegandocss/README.md

 [![](https://vercel.com/button)](https://vercel.com/new/clone?s=https%3A%2F%2Fgithub.com%2Fshuding%2Fnextra-docs-template&showOptionalTeamCreation=false)

-## Local Development
+## We stand for

-First, run `pnpm i` to install the dependencies.
+We are here to introduce and help you to learn the language of huamnity.The way to live and let live to the fullest.

 Then, run `pnpm dev` to start the development server and visit localhost:3000.